 How do you ask for water in Italian?

-You know what this is actually a real important question to ask, because it’s the first thing you really want when you go to a restaurant.
+You know what this is actually a really important question to ask because it’s the first thing you really want when you go to a restaurant.
 Keep in mind that Italians don’t drink tap water when out for dinner, probably it’s a cultural aspect, and plus bottled water doesn’t cost that much.
 Anyway, water is Acqua, but what you really need to know is liscia (that is still), or gassata (sparkling).
-To answer the internet’s question Is water free at restaurants in Italy? in most places it isn’t, but you might find some American/English style cafes that do offer such service.
+To answer the internet’s question Is water free at restaurants in Italy? in most places, it isn’t, but you might find some American/English style cafes that do offer such a service.

 First things first how do you say excuse me in Italian?
 Fear not, cause we have you covered with our first paragraph in our dictionary.
 “Mi Scusi” you’ve heard it before if you’ve ever seen Eurotrip you’ve definitely had this scene in mind, you know the one that promotes the idea that Italians are pretty pervy.

 Once you and your friends have decided on where to go to eat your going to want to reserve a table, and you want to know how to say I would like to make a reservation in Italian, so grab that phone of yours dial in the number and start with a “Salve, vorrei fare una prenotazione”.
 Maybe you don’t even need to phone in, you can simply walk to the place and ask the same.
 Just to make sure you don’t walk there and it’s closed check the opening times.